drug-design/course/docs/chapters/protein-structure.md

 ### Amino acids: Building Blocks of Proteins

-Amino Acids are the building blocks of proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/amino-acids-building-blocks-proteins-fc216081'><i class='fa fa-play' aria-hidden='true'></i></button>Amino Acids are the building blocks of proteins.
 All proteins, from the most ancient lines of bacteria to the most complex forms of life, are constructed with the same basic set of 20 amino acids existing in nature.
 In the following view you can see the full name of each  amino acid as well as its three-letter and one-letter codes.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.